We have received some questions about this topic and we feel the need to address it. The question is:

 You have a couple of different options on how to proceed:

-There are several websites that specialise in offering finished and downloadable Illustrator design templates.
+There are several websites that specialize in offering finished and downloadable Illustrator design templates.
 These can be changed to suit your needs.

 Depending on how big your budget is, you can always hire a designer that can do the job for you.
 Visit Ana Kristiansson Design Agency here.
 You will still have to explain your thoughts to the designer in order for him/her to do her job and start sketching the ideas.